Bofur's Climb, Bifur, Nori, Hobbiton Bypass, and Dori

-The Bofur's Climb trail offers some challenging riding in the uphill direction for expert mountain bikers.
-It makes a good loop when combined with a downhill on the expert DH routes Second Breakfast (Skidder 2) or Doors of Durin.
-And because it ends right where Chop'd Coyote starts, it's a good (but tough) beginning to a climb up to Stone Giants and down Tom Bombadil.
+This expert singletrack makes a good loop when combined with a downhill on the expert DH routes Second Breakfast (Skidder 2) or Doors of Durin.
+And because the south end of Bifur ends right where Chop'd Coyote starts, it's a good (but tough) beginning to a climb up to Stone Giants and down Tom Bombadil.

 Most riders get to the Riverview area west-side trails from the UVU Wasatch Campus trailhead.
 This is found on the far north end of Heber on Highway 40, one mile south of the Highway 32 junction.
 At the UVU campus entry, turn east (toward the mountain).
 Go to the uppermost level of parking behind the UVU buildings.
 Look for the step-over ATV extruder and kiosk.